by Chris Wayan, 2016

 Out into deep water, along the Inutno Islands.
 Three days of island-hopping.
 Narrow and low, these islands are all wooded--of all the Suns, they're farthest from the desert and nearest the equatorial rainbelt.

-Palms in canyon above desert flats, Grakse Peninsula, West Ata; watercolor by Sidera of Chol
+Palm canyon, Grakse Peninsula, West Ata; watercolor by Sidera of Chol

 You sail west a day without land in sight: Sun Gap.
 At dawn, ahead, long green Kosira rises.
 Kosira's the greenest island in the Suns, partly due to its distance from the mainland desert but partly from its rugged topography, snagging more rain than its lower, gentler neighbors.
 Forests cover the central peaks and the southern shores; even the drier north has open woods.